Thursday, October 23, 2008

 So the mnemonic for vesicles is the same as for Blisters ie ICI (Infective , Contact dermatitis and Inflammatory and Immunological.)

-Infective vesicles - Viral - herpes, hand foot and mouth, Covid, Orf,
+Infective vesicles - Viral - herpes simplex and Zoster, Chickenpox, (Varicella) , hand foot and mouth, Covid, Orf,

 Bacterial - Bullous impetigo, Blistering distal dactylitis